Homare Sawa: Personal life

 Sawa attended Teikyo University in 1999 until her club team, Nippon TV Beleza, ended her club contract, forcing her to drop out to go play club football in the United States.

 On 11 August 2015, Sawa announced her marriage without naming her husband.
 The next day, when asked, she said that her husband was former Vegalta Sendai player Hiroaki Tsujikami.
 On 10 January 2017, it was announced that she had given birth to a baby girl.

 In 2013, Sawa was made an ambassador for Japan's bid for the 2020 Olympics, which was later chosen to be hosted in Tokyo.
 In 2021, she pulled out of the 2020 Summer Olympics torch relay due to a chronic inner-ear condition.

-She also works as a TV host and commentator in TV Tokyo as well as being an ambassador of the Japan Football Association.
+Sawa also works as a TV host and commentator in TV Tokyo as well as being an ambassador of the Japan Football Association.
+In September 2026, she was elected to the 22nd Japan Football Hall of Fame.